wangpinggl/TREQS/README.md

 - Updates (06/2020) : We recently further rephrased some of the human annotated questions and released a new version of natural language questions in `mimicsql_data/mimicsql_natual_v2`.
 The model performance on this new version of data can be found below.

 ## Citation
 Ping Wang, Tian Shi, and Chandan K. Reddy.
-Text-to-SQL Generation for Question Answering on Electronic Medical Records.
-In Proceedings of The Web Conference 2020 (WWW’20), April 20–24, 2020, Taipei, Taiwan.
+"Text-to-SQL Generation for Question Answering on Electronic Medical Records."
+In Proceedings of The Web Conference 2020 (WWW’20), pp. 350-361, 2020.

 ```
 @inproceedings{wang2020text,